eclipse-sisu/sisu-project/CONTRIBUTING.md

 Build
 -----

-The Sisu build requires Java 11 and Maven 3.6.3 (or above), while the resulting jars work with Java 8 and above.
+The Sisu build and runtime requirements are documented in [README.md](README.md).

 Coding Style
 ------------